sud1010/Electric_Vehicle_Sales_Drop/README.md

 Validating the sales drop by examining the cumulative sales volume over a rolling 7-day period.
 This approach allows for a consistent evaluation of sales performance throughout the week.
 Examining the calculated sales growth percentage to determine if it is negative or shows a decline.
 This confirms that sales have indeed decreased.

-The formula used to calculate the change in cumulative sales volume over a rolling 7-day period between two consecutive dates is as follows, **ΔSales = ((Sales at t - Sales at t-1) / Sales at t-1)**, Where Sales represent the cumulative sales volume over the last 7 days, "t" refers to the current time period, and "t-1" represents the previous time period
+The formula used to calculate the change in cumulative sales volume over a rolling 7-day period between two consecutive dates is as follows,

+**ΔSales = ((Sales at t - Sales at t-1) / Sales at t-1)**,

+where Sales represent the cumulative sales volume over the last 7 days, "t" refers to the current time period, and "t-1" represents the previous time period

 After analyzing it was found that, the initial two weeks of the launch showed promising sales volume, but thereafter, there was a decline of **~20%**.
 ### Launch Date Assumption